History of women in Canada: Ontario

 The care of illegitimate children was a high priority for private charities.
 Before 1893, the Ontario government appropriated grants to charitable infants' homes for the infants and for their nursing mothers.
 Most of these infants were illegitimate; most of their mothers were poor.
 Many babies arrived in poor physical condition, and their chances of survival outside such homes was poor.

 Ontario's Fair Employment Practices Act combatted racist and religious discrimination after the Second World War, but it did not cover gender issues.
 Indeed, most human rights activists did not raise the issue before the 1970s, because they were family-oriented and subscribed to the deeply embedded ideology of the family wage, whereby the husband should be paid enough so the wife could be a full-time housewife.
+Cases of married mothers who pursued part-time work occurred, e.g. Faith Avis in Kingston, Ontario, yet these women were unable to reach their full employment potential under such circumstances.
 After lobbying by women, labor unions, and the Co-operative Commonwealth Federation (CCF), the Conservative government passed the Female Employees Fair Remuneration Act in 1951.
 It required equal pay for women who did the same work as men.
 Feminists in the 1950s and 1960s were unsuccessful in calling for a law that would prohibit other forms of sex discrimination, such as discrimination in hiring and promotion.
 The enforcement of both acts was constrained by their conciliatory framework.
 Provincial officials interpreted the equal pay act quite narrowly and were significantly more diligent in tackling racist and religious employment discrimination.